nthykier/apt-file/README.md

      might have disabled it.
    - Keep in mind that PDiff cannot be used for the initial download or if it has been too long since your last update.
    - NB: Not all suites/distributions provide these.
+Notably Ubuntu's development suites do ''not'' offer PDiffs.
  * Use apt/1.2 and its LZ4 compression for Contents files (requires PDiffs)
    - When fetching PDiffs, apt will recompress the Contents files as